 While I like the idea of small fuel canisters, not being refillable has long been a sticking point stopping me from adopting their use.
 But, low and behold, there now are options that meet our criteria of small and refillable, namely the Flame King 1 lb Refillable LP Cylinder.

 14.1 oz canisters are available branded as Flame King, U-Haul and Little Kamper as well.

 Not wanting to burn myself to death I made it a point to watch the Refill Training videos on Flame King’s website before buying anything.
 Once comfortable with the refill process I bought the Flame King refill kit.
-This included one of the refillable canisters shown above as well as a stand to mount the donor propane tank upside down and an adaptor that connects the two tanks for the refill process.
+This included one of the refillable canisters shown above as well as a stand to mount the donor propane tank upside down and an adapter that connects the two tanks for the refill process.
 I performed a refill at home and it worked just as I had hoped.
 While the stand is useful when using a standard 20 lb propane tank as the donor we do not carry a tank like that when out and about so we leave the stand at home and just turn our 6 lb aluminum tank upside down and carefully perform the refilling process as needed.

 So…on to the stove.
 On the day it arrived we took it out of its black, zippered, nylon case and set it up for the first time.
 Knowing my cooking style I realized that the nice, shiny, silver drip tray would soon be coated in food spillage and needed to learn how to disassemble the stove for easier cleaning.

 Once disassembled you can see what a simple (and hopefully robust) mechanism this is.
 At first I couldn’t see or figure out how the gas gets from the side the propane canister is attached to (left) to the right side burner.
 On closer inspection I found that both hinges are hollow and the rear/back one had a small tube that carries the gas from side to side.